moquality/android-hardware-testing-docs/docker-setup.md

 ### Configuration

-All tests can be configured through the config.yml file.
+All tests can be configured through the [config.yml file](/configuration-setup.md)

+.
 An example config file is:
 ```
 device_1: <device-id>